yantr-manav/AccuKnox/Django Signals/Question2.md

 #### Question 2: Do django signals run in the same thread as the caller?
 Please support your answer with a code snippet that conclusively proves your stance.
 The code does not need to be elegant and production ready, we just need to understand your logic.

+#### Explainations
+Yes, Django signals run in the same thread as the code that triggers them.

-- Yes, Django signals run in the same thread as the caller by default.
+In the given example, both the view and the signal print the same thread ID, proving that the signal is not executed in a separate thread.
+This confirms that Django signals are handled synchronously and in the same execution thread as the caller by default.

 ##### apps/signals.py